 Like most people these days, you may be quite aware of mobile phone recycling.
-Indeed, you may well know that it is quite possible to make quick, easy and sometimes even quite significant sums of money from sending off your unused Nokia, iPhone and Blackberry phones to us here at Mazuma Mobile.
+Indeed, you may well know that it is quite possible to make quick, easy and sometimes even quite significant sums of money from selling old mobile phones here at Mazuma Mobile.

 However, you may not know exactly why or how mobile phones get recycled